الشيخ عبدالعزيز بن باز

 His Educational and Religious Positions:

-4. He was then appointed as the Chancellor of the Islamic University of Madeenah in 1390H, after its former Chancellor, Shaikh Muhammad bin Ibraaheem Aali Shaikh died in Ramadaan of 1389H.
+- He was then appointed as the Chancellor of the Islamic University of Madeenah in 1390H, after its former Chancellor, Shaykh Muhammad bin Ibraaheem Aali Shaykh died in Ramadhaan of 1389H.
 He remained in this position until 1395H.

 He also held the following positions:

-3. President of the higher World League Council,
+- President of the Higher World League Council,

 Imaam Ibn Baaz, may Allaah have mercy on him, had numerous students that would attend his classes and study circles.
 The most famous and distinguished among them were: